-The proposed use for the building going forward is that half of the ground floor would be a residential unit. and the other half a laundromat.
+The proposed use for the building going forward is that half of the ground floor mat.
 This would not affect the current residential unit on the second floor.
-There were no comments received about the proposed amendment prior to the public meeting, and no one spoke out at the meeting.
-Despite the lack of public feedback, Council deferred the passing of the proposed amendment to allow for discussion with the owner, as some members to provide parking. of council were concerned space, and would be more comfortable with a 60/40 split between commercial and residential Lack of parking for residents was also a concern during the pre-consultation process of this application, as previous requests for zoning amendments on this property to change all of the ground floor to residential, have been denied, in part due to lack of available parking for residents.
-The owner has made arrangements with the owner of a nearby property
+There were no comments received requests for zoning amendabout the proposed amendment prior to the public the lack of public feedback, Council deferred the passing of the proposed amendment to allow for discussion with the owner, as some members to provide parking.

+comfortable with a 60/40 split between commercial and residential Lack of parking for residents was also a concern during the pre-consultation process of this application, as previous ments on this property to change all of the ground floor to residential, have been denied, in part due to lack of available parking for residents.
+The owner has made arrangements with the owner of a nearby property ndtimes.ca